sanjayka1999/SKYMASTER/README.md

 # SKYMASTER
 Advanced Drone Building Guide
-# Advanced Drone Building Using AI
+# Advanced Drone Building Using Single Board Computer

 This repository contains all the necessary resources, code, and guidelines to build an advanced drone with features like **follow-me**, **obstacle avoidance**, **gesture control**, and **voice command**.
 The project leverages cutting-edge technologies, including the **Orange Pi 5 pro**, **reCamera**, **ReSpeaker USB Mic Array**, **TFMini Plus LiDAR**, and **Pixhawk 6X**.